 Q. My prerequisite coursework is several years old; can I still use these courses?

-A. Yes, there is no expiration date to prerequisite coursework required.
+A. Yes you may, there is no expiration date to prerequisite coursework required by our program.

 Q. Do I have to complete all coursework before I apply?